idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 <a id="l-motivation"></a> <a id="l-motivate"></a>

 Classically, motivation is comprised of carrots and sticks, where carrots focus on extrinsic motivation like compensation.
-Turns out sticks and exterinsic motivations fail for creative tasks.
+Turns out sticks and extrinsic motivations fail for creative tasks.
 Instead I focus on the following dimensions

 Motivation has 2 dimensions, personal experience and team environment.
 Personal experience is based on the book Drive, and is about encouraging Autonomy, Mastery and Purpose.
 The team environment is about the culture in which you experience the personal dimension.